Genetically Modified Crops

 Genetic modification has been widely used in agriculture for more than 20 years to make food crops more resistant to pests, more tolerant to herbicides and more resilient against diseases.

-A large proportion of many of the world’s major agricultural food commodities, such as soy, maize and rapeseed are now grown as GM crops.
+A large proportion of some of the world’s major agricultural food commodities, such as soy, maize and rapeseed are now grown as GM crops.
 Other crops with significant GM-production are cotton and sugar beet.

 Nevertheless, the use of GM technology in agriculture continues to be the subject of lively debate.
 Supporters of its use point to the fact that GM crops have repeatedly been declared safe for use, that they are easier to manage, more cost-effective, and often more productive, which could play an important role in feeding the planet’s growing population.

 Opponents express concerns about public health, the impact of farming techniques associated with GM crops on biodiversity and the environment, and the leading position of a few seed companies.
 They also worry about the dependency of smallholder farmers on these seed companies, and their ability to compete in a global market.